 Do all Xiaomi phones have eSIM?

-The most reliable way is to go to Settings > SIM cards & mobile networks and look for the "Add eSIM" option.
+The most reliable way is to go to Settings > SIM cards and mobile networks and look for the "Add eSIM" option.
 You can also dial *#06# in the phone app: if an EID number appears next to the IMEI, your device has an eSIM chip.

 Does PuraSim's eSIM work on my Xiaomi?

-Will I lose the eSIM if I reset my phone?
+Do I lose the eSIM if I reset my phone?

 Do I need internet to install the eSIM?

 Yes, you need a Wi-Fi or data connection to download the eSIM profile.
-That's why it's advisable to install it before traveling, with a good connection at home, and leave data activation for when you arrive at your destination.
+That's why it's advisable to install it before traveling, with a good connection at home, and save data activation for when you arrive at your destination.

 Conclusion